faktaoklimatu/web-en/README.md

 * Vector graphics in creative commons license that can be easily adjusted to graphical style of outlet,
 * We also provide consultation of interpretation and context for journalists and policymakers.

-For general reference of our work see the Czech version of teh site at [faktaoklimatu.cz](https://faktaoklimatu.cz).
+For general reference of our work see the Czech version of the site at [faktaoklimatu.cz](https://faktaoklimatu.cz).

 ## Mission